fzingg/starcli-starknetjs-stepbystep/README.md

-# starkcli-starknetjs-stepbystep
+# starkli-starknetjs-stepbystep
-A step by step by on how to deploy and interact with Starknet smart contracts, using both the Starkcli tool and Starknetjs sdk.
+A step by step by on how to deploy and interact with Starknet smart contracts, using both the Starcli tool and Starknetjs sdk.

 ## Useful documentation